-The SMC was set up in the UK in 2002 “after media frenzies over MMR, GM crops and animal research” to help the news media better represent mainstream science, according to the SMC fact sheet.
+The Science Media Centre launched in 2002 in response to “media frenzies over MMR, GM crops and animal research” to help news outlets better represent mainstream science, according to the group’s fact sheet.

-- the “apparently superior media strategies” used by environmental NGOs such as Greenpeace and Friends of the Earth to get their case across.
+- the “apparently superior media strategies” used by environmental NGOs such as Greenpeace and Friends of the Earth.

 Independent SMCs that share the same charter as the original now operate in Canada, Australia, New Zealand, Germany and Japan, and SMCs are being planned in Brussels and the United States.

 The SMC model has been influential in shaping media coverage about science.
 A media analysis of UK newspapers in 2011 and 2012 found that a majority of reporters who used SMC services did not seek additional perspectives for their stories.
-The group sometimes wields political influence.
-In 2007, SMC stopped a proposed ban on human/animal hybrid embryos with its media campaign that shifted coverage away from ethical concerns to the benefits of the embryos as a research tool, according to an article in Nature.
+The group also wields political influence.
+In 2007, SMC stopped a proposed ban on human/animal hybrid embryos with its media campaign to shift coverage from ethical concerns to the benefits of embryos as a research tool, according to an article in Nature.

 Several academics and researchers have criticized SMC for pushing corporate views of science, and for playing down the environmental and human health risks of controversial products and technologies.
 Reports have documented SMC’s tendency to push pro-industry messaging and exclude opposing perspectives on topics such as fracking, cell phone safety, Chronic Fatigue Syndrome and GMOs.